ethereum/ethereum-org-website/src/content/developers/docs/networks/index.md

 #### Sepolia {#sepolia}

 Sepolia is a proof-of-stake testnet.
-Although Sepolia is still running, it is not currently planned to be maintained long-term.
+Sepolia will be maintained long term, and is recommended for users and developers who want a lighter weight chain to sync to and interact with..
 Before undergoing The Merge in June 2022, Sepolia was a proof-of-work testnet.

 - [Website](https://sepolia.dev/)
 - [GitHub](https://github.com/goerli/sepolia)